danielepantaleone/DPCharts/README.md

 If you like this project you can contribute it by:

-- Submit a Bug Report by opening an [issue](https://github.com/danielepantaleone/DPCharts/issues)
+- Submit a bug report by opening an [issue](https://github.com/danielepantaleone/DPCharts/issues)
 - Submit code by opening a [pull request](https://github.com/danielepantaleone/DPCharts/pulls)

 ## License